 If you search for an OWASP penetration testing service provider, you will find that the options seem endless.
 There are many reputable penetration testing companies that you can choose from, but choosing the right one for your needs may not be easy.

 You need to have complete coverage of the code, the security of the network, and even of the organization’s employees.
 You need to have a full scope of services that tells you precisely what is being done, how it is being done, and why.
 With Astra, you get all of this.
-Astra offers various penetration testing services, including OWASP penetration testing at pocket-friendly pricing.
+Astra offers various penetration testing solutions, including OWASP penetration testing at pocket-friendly pricing.
 All you need to do is get in touch with an Astra-naut, and we’ll take it from here.

 OWASP penetration testing is to make sure that security flaws are not present in the applications.
 OWASP penetration testing will check for the vulnerabilities present in the application.
 At Astra, We believe that it is our job to help businesses create secure applications.
 When it comes to application security, companies need to know that their applications are secure and secure enough.